cyberbotics/webots/docs/discord/technical-questions-2019.md

 And then you can paste is somewhere else

-##### Yang Chen 07/30/2019 17:58:18
+##### YCL 07/30/2019 17:58:18
 Hi  MariusJuston, thank you for your kind help.
 I am wondering do you mean copy one cord and paste it one by one?
 My question seems so absurd and easy.
 The reason why I am asking it is if we copy every coor and paste it on nodes like the above picture I showed you, it will be a little time consuming and easy to make mistakes.
 So I am wondering if I am wrong, maybe there exists other methods that I do not know.

 ##### MariusJuston [Moderator] 07/31/2019 04:31:20
-`@Yang Chen` Sorry for the delay.
+`@YCL` Sorry for the delay.
 A simple way to do all this, if you want to just reuse the same GROUND shape is to Export that Shape/Solid.
 To do this you can left click the Shape/Solid and then select the Export button, this will save the information to a .wbo, to re import this .wbo you can just press the Add button and the press Import (bottom right corner ), find your .wbo and you should see the Shape/Solid appear in the tree directory.
 If you want to move it around you can `Ctrl + X` (Cut) and then `Ctrl + V` (Paste) it in the location you want it to be; however, please be aware that you cannot place a Shape/Solid everywhere so if `Ctrl + V` fails you can probably assume that that is the reason.